VR Arcade Open Business Plan: Cable Management

 One of the most important pillars for running a successful VR Arcade involves exceeding customer expectations, and part of doing so means keeping all cables out of the way within each play area in order to maintain total player immersion.

-SpringboardVR, along with some of the world’s leading VR Arcade owners and experts, have collaborated to create a valuable resource for VR operators.
+SpringboardVR, along with some of the world’s leading VR Arcade owners and experts, has collaborated to create a valuable resource for VR operators.
 Learn from the successes (and mistakes) of each individual’s personal experience, and then take a look at more information on how you can improve VR station efficiency.
-While not every lesson may be applicable to your situation, it is our hope that you can (in a sense) gain XP points from those who have come before you and have lots to teach.
+While not every lesson may be applicable to your situation, it is our hope that you can (in a sense) gain XP points from those who have come before you and have lots to teach around VR cable management.

 Tip #1: Focus on the customer experience